Digital Twin Evolution for Sustainable Smart Ecosystems

 \subsection{Scenario 2: AI-driven predictions}

-After realizing the benefits of predictive digital twins---such as improved resource efficiency, predictive maintenance, and improved safety---the grid operator decides to further improve the predictive capabilities of the digital twin.
+After realizing the benefits of a predictive digital twin---e.g., improved resource efficiency and safety---the grid operator decides to further improve the predictive capabilities of the digital twin.
 One problem with the engineering model-based techniques in place is the computing power they require for detailed simulations.
 As an alternative, AI-based predictive methods are proposed and realized.